fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 URL of external mesh.

-Open Issue: Any mandatory to implements mesh formats ?
+Open Issue: Any mandatory to implements mesh formats?

 ## Texture Stream

-In some cases it is desirable to provide a separate RTP video stream which and have the texture used be the frame from the video stream with the corresponding time to the game object that uses the texture map.
+In some cases it is desirable to provide a separate RTP video stream which might have the texture used be the frame from the video stream with the corresponding time to the game object that uses the texture map.
 To do this there needs to be a way to identity the other RTP video stream.
 One way to do that is use the "Payload Type" value